Cowboy-Up! USMES Challenges the AR World Championships

 The US Military Endurance Sports (USMES) program, a division of American Servicemembers Amateur Sports Inc. (ASAS), is a non-profit 501(c)3 organization chartered to support amateur athletes, endurance sports education and activities for current, retired, and veteran members of the United States Armed Forces.

-To learn more about joining USMES, go to http://usmes.org/
+To learn more about joining USMES, go to https://usmes.org/

 Leave a Reply